-least influence, followed by hot and stuck pixels combined and stuck pixels have the highest influence.
+formance.
+Again hot pixels have the least influence, followed by hot and stuck pixels combined and stuck pixels have the highest influence.
+In contrast to the other matchers, VF is influenced more by hot pixels than by stuck ones.

 Table 4 and figure 6 show the results on FVC2002 DB2.
 Similar to DB1, VF clearly outperforms all other matchers.
 NBIS is ranked second, followed by FC and POC again performs worst.
 The performance of VF even increases with an increasing number of defects.
-This time the two minutiae based matchers are influenced less than FC and POC.
-By comparing the FVC2002 and FVC2004 results it can be seen that the minutiae-based matchers not only perform better than the non minutiae-based ones for high quality fingerprints but they are also less influenced by defective pixels for higher quality fingerprints.
-The dashed lines in figures 5 and 6 show the results for VF TA and NBIS TA.
-For VF no clear statement if VF or VF TA performs better, can be made.
-NBIS performs better than NBIS TA on DB1 but worse on DB2.
+Again the two minutiae based matchers are influenced less than FC and POC.
+VF and NBIS are not influenced at all for a reasonable number of defective pixels and the influence on FC and POC is negligible as well.
+By comparing the FVC2002 and FVC2004 results it can be seen that the minutiae-based matchers not only perform better than the non minutiae-based ones for high quality fingerprints but they are also less influenced by defective pixels for high quality fingerprints.
+The influence of image sensor ageing related pixel defects is lower if the baseline performance is higher, i.e. fingerprint images have higher quality.